UniversalTze/OpenJudge/report/report.md

 Limited IAM permissions within the university AWS environment constrained some deployment automation ambitions, particularly around CI/CD pipeline implementation.
 This highlighted the critical importance of understanding infrastructure limitations early in the design process and planning architectural decisions accordingly.

 **Testing**
-The project could have undergone more testing, particularly with Security (considering we built the service ourselves).
-Also, we could have done more load K6 testing.
+The project could have undergone more testing, particularly, we could have done more load K6 testing.
 Better time management and team familiarity will definitely help with this in future.

 ### Alternative Approaches We Would Consider